pasqal-io/pyqtorch/docs/index.md

 # We can train on GPU if available
 DEVICE = torch.device('cuda') if torch.cuda.is_available() else torch.device('cpu')
+# We can also choose the precision we want to train on
+COMPLEX_DTYPE = torch.complex64
+REAL_DTYPE = torch.float32

 # Target function and some training data
 fn = lambda x, degree: .05 * reduce(add, (torch.cos(i*x) + torch.sin(i*x) for i in range(degree)), 0)